micbay/RaceTimerAndController/README.md

 # **The Pause Button**
 A pause button is included in this project to provide a means to temporarily suspend a race in progress and either quite, or restart when racers are ready to proceed.
+- Pressing the pause button the first time will put the race into the `Paused` state.
-- Pressing the pause button a second time will return the race from a 'Paused' state to the 'Race' state.
+- Pressing the pause button a second time will return the race from the `Paused` state to the `Race` state.
-- Pressing the aterisk `*` key while in the pause state will end the race and return the program to the 'Menu' state.
+- Pressing the aterisk `*` key while in the `Paused` state will end the race and return the program to the `Menu` state.

 A restart is the same as an intial race start except that each racer will be on the lap count they left off with.
 Each racer must cross the start line to re-initiate the timing of the incomplete lap they were last on.